dogkeeper886/syslog_appliance_alpine/README.md

 # syslog_appliance_alpine
-Provide syslog service with kubernete
+Provide syslog service with promtail.
+Syslog pod contain rsyslog and promtail, receieved logs are shared by a volume between containers.
+Logs send to loki database.